bahorn/skp/README.md

 This is done as page tables are setup at this point, and will cut off our appended data from being accessed relatively.
-But there remains the mapping at 0x100_000 we can still use if we disable kernel relocation, which is where we call our patcher from.
+But there remains the mapping at 0x100_000, which we can use if we set the `pref_address` in the x86 boot protocol [3].

 Our code here will then copy the remaining data into a known cavity in the kernel image, and hook an initcall to transfer control to it.